in-luenceru/monitoring-agent-windows/README-AgentControl.md

 1. Check the log files for detailed error messages
 2. Verify all prerequisites are met
 3. Ensure proper file permissions
-4. Review the Wazuh agent documentation
+4. Review the Monitoring agent documentation

 ## Version History